 In order to obtain an EUTM registration, an application is filed at the European Union Intellectual Property Office (EUIPO), or via a trade mark registry of an EU member state who will forward it to the EUIPO.
 There are no nationality or domicile restrictions over whom may apply for or own an EUTM registration.

-An application should include information about the applicant, a representation of the mark and a list of the goods/services for which registration is sought.
-An official fee must also be paid and the filing costs will vary depending upon how many classes the applicant’s goods/services fall within.
-The application can be made in any one of the EU official languages.
-The applicant should also nominate a second language which should be one of the five official languages of the EU IPO: English, French, German, Spanish and Italian.
+The application must include the applicant(s)' details, a representation of the mark, and a list of all of the goods/services for which registration is sought.
+The correct fee must be paid, with filing costs depending upon the number of classes included in the application.
+The application can be made in any one of the EU official languages, but a second language must also be nominated from one of the five official languages of the EUIPO, namely, French, German, Spanish, Italian and English.

-If an application is accepted, details of the application will be published in the European Union Trade Marks Bulletin and third parties will have three months from the publication date to oppose the application.
-An opposition can only be filed on the basis of relative grounds and must be filed by the owner (or in some circumstances a licensee) of the earlier rights upon which it is based.
-The opposition can be filed in any one of the two languages of the opposed application which is also an official language of the EU IPO.
+If an application is accepted, details of the application will be published in the European Union Trade Marks Bulletin, and third parties will have three months from the publication date to oppose the application.
+An opposition can only be filed on the basis of earlier rights (so-called relative grounds), and must be filed by the owner (or in some circumstances a licensee) of those earlier rights.
+The opposition can be filed in either language of the opposed application, provided it is an official language of the EUIPO.

 If no opposition(s) are filed (or any opposition is overcome), the application will proceed to grant, with the issuance of a digital certificate of registration.
 An EUTM registration lasts initially for ten years from the filing date, but provided the appropriate renewal fee is paid every ten years, a registration may last indefinitely.

 As an EU trade mark is a unitary right, where grounds exist for refusing an EUTM application in one or more member state, the application will be rejected as a whole.
 In these circumstances, it is possible to convert an EUTM application into national applications, retaining the filing date of the EUTM application, in any of the member states where the grounds for refusal do not apply.